eazy20036-hash/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Data Jobs Dataset

 The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset is available via Luke Baruosse's Online Excel Certification Course, which provides a foundation for analyzing data using Excel.

 It includes detailed information on: